japila-books/apache-spark-internals/docs/shuffle/SortShuffleWriter.md

 = [[SortShuffleWriter]] SortShuffleWriter

-*SortShuffleWriter* is a concrete xref:shuffle:ShuffleWriter.adoc[ShuffleWriter] that is used when xref:shuffle:SortShuffleManager.adoc#getWriter[`SortShuffleManager` returns a `ShuffleWriter` for `ShuffleHandle`] (and the more specialized xref:shuffle:BypassMergeSortShuffleWriter.adoc[BypassMergeSortShuffleWriter] and xref:shuffle:UnsafeShuffleWriter.adoc[UnsafeShuffleWriter] could not be used).
+*SortShuffleWriter* is a concrete shuffle:ShuffleWriter.md[ShuffleWriter] that is used when shuffle:SortShuffleManager.md#getWriter[`SortShuffleManager` returns a `ShuffleWriter` for `ShuffleHandle`] (and the more specialized shuffle:BypassMergeSortShuffleWriter.md[BypassMergeSortShuffleWriter] and shuffle:UnsafeShuffleWriter.md[UnsafeShuffleWriter] could not be used).

-SortShuffleWriter is created when xref:SortShuffleManager.adoc#getWriter[`SortShuffleManager` returns a `ShuffleWriter` for the fallback `BaseShuffleHandle`].
+SortShuffleWriter is created when SortShuffleManager.md#getWriter[`SortShuffleManager` returns a `ShuffleWriter` for the fallback `BaseShuffleHandle`].

 `SortShuffleWriter[K, V, C]` is a parameterized type with `K` keys, `V` values, and `C` combiner values.